 What every couple needs to keep in mind is that a doctor ensures that the conditions are perfect before proceeding with the IVF procedure.
-Even though some couples may feel that the doctor could be at fault, but this is rarely the case especially in large reputed fertility clinics like Medicover, which operate on international standards.
-(The possibility of IVF failure due to improper facilities and infrastructure of the clinic might be encountered in small ill equipped fertility clinics.)
+Even though some couples may feel that the doctor could be at fault, but this is rarely the case especially in large reputed fertility clinics like Medicover Fertility, which operate on international standards.
+(The possibility of IVF failure due to improper facilities and infrastructure of the clinic might be encountered in small ill equipped fertility clinics)

 A healthy embryo is the result of a healthy egg and a healthy sperm.
 The health of both partners is very important for good quality egg and sperm.
 Following a health regime before the eggs and sperm are extracted is usually recommended.
 Sperm takes 90 days to grow and mature.
 For healthy sperm the male partner needs to ensure that he maintains a healthy nutritious diet and healthy lifestyle habits for a minimum of 3 months prior to the IVF procedure.
 Similarly the quality of the female eggs can be improved with a healthy lifestyle and good diet.

 For the IVF procedure the ovaries are stimulated to produce more eggs for ovulation.
 Many times women have poor ovarian response where their ovaries do not respond as expected to the medication they are given for ovarian stimulation.
 It results in very few or no eggs or poor quality of eggs.
 This is commonly seen in women who have high FSH levels or women with low Antral Follicle Counts.
 The overall general health of a woman can also impact ovarian response.